What is the difference between COSC 1301 and BCIS 1305?

 You should take COSC 1301.
 The Texas Higher Education Coordinating Board renamed COSC 1300 to COSC 1301.
 The course content is the same for both COSC 1300 and COSC 1301

-Which courses should I take if I am a Computer Science, Network Administration, Computer Programming, PC Technical Support, or Cisco Router Networking major?
+Which courses should I take if I am a Computer Science, Network Administration, Network Support, Digital Media, or Computer Simulation or Game Design major?

 Program curriculum information for each major can be found on the side navigation menu of the Computer Science Department.
-If you have specific questions about the courses, you may contact the Computer Science Program Director, Donna Schilling, at email@example.com or 1-800-561-9252 x 6401
+If you have specific questions about the courses, you may contact the Computer Science Program Director, Stephen Lyford, at firstname.lastname@example.org or 1-800-561-9252 x 6479

 How can I find out which book is needed for other Computer Science courses?